Hell On Water: The Brutal Misery Of Life On Slave Ships

 The Atlantic Slave Trade saw millions of Africans removed from their homeland, shipped across an ocean, and forced to work in brutal conditions in the Americas.
 The trip itself, known as the Middle Passage, was a horrible, deadly, and inhumane experience.
 The conditions on slave ships were dirty, scary, and offered no amount of comfort to the enslaved passengers.

-With little understanding of what was to come and even less hope of ever being free again, passengers on slave ships would resort to tears, acts of defiance, and even suicide to try to escape their plight.
-To this day, we are still uncovering evidence that attests to the horrible realities of slavery, but no amount of scholarship and understanding will change the scarring experiences of slave ship conditions.
+With little understanding of what was to come and even less hope of ever being free again, captives on slave ships would resort to tears, acts of defiance, and even suicide to try escaping their plight.
+To this day, we are still uncovering evidence that attests to the horrible realities of slavery - but no amount of scholarship and understanding will change the scarring experiences of slave ship conditions.

 Africans Were Seized In Raids Or Purchased From African Slave Traders

 Slavery was part of African society long before the arrival of European slave traders, but the type of slavery practiced in the African tradition was very different.
 Captives were traded within the continent as a sign of wealth - they could be debtors, prisoners of war, or political prisoners - but slaves were not chattel.
 With the influx of Islamic merchants, slaves from Africa were transported to the Mediterranean, and later to the Americas, by European merchants.

 When Europeans arrived in Africa, they first tried to raid the area themselves.
 This didn't prove a successful practice, so Europeans began buying enslaved people from African slave traders in places like the kingdom of the Kongo.
 Soon, African traders started raiding nearby areas to acquire more people to sell to Europeans.

 - Photo: Wellcome Images / Wikimedia Commons / CC BY 4.0

 Captives Were Chained Together And Marched To The Boats